-As shown in the following page, the State's moral obligation commitments have increased only modestly over the past ten (10) years, by approximately \$72.4 million or less than 10%.
-The increases came from VEDA, at \$60 million, VBB at \$20.1 million, and VHFA at \$3.8 million, with an \$11.5 million reduction from VSAC.
+As shown in the following page, the State's moral obligation commitments have increased only modestly over the past ten (10) years, by approximately \$35.0 million or 4.5%.
+The increases came from VEDA, at \$25 million, and VBB at \$21.4 million, with reductions of \$10.9 million from VSAC and \$0.5 million from VHFA.

 In the absence of explicit rating agency guidelines for moral obligation debt, or comparative data from Vermont's triple-A peer group, or a consistent approach among the triple-A peer group regarding the size, nature and role of such debt, CDAAC has since 2008 employed a guideline that moral obligation commitments should not exceed a range of between 200% and 225% of the State's Long-Term Net Tax-Supported Debt.
-Using this guideline, the State's moral obligation capacity would be between \$1.274 billion and \$1.434 billion, so the State would have between \$174 million and \$333 million of additional moral obligation capacity.
+Using this guideline, the State's moral obligation capacity would be between \$1.454 billion and \$1.636 billion, so the State would have between \$316 million and \$498 million of additional moral obligation capacity.